Christmas Sale Christmas Sale

 Becoming a transcriptionist is a very straightforward way for people to make money from home.
 However, getting started in transcription can be tough due to the high competition in the industry and the increasing demand of general transcriptionists day by day.

 If you are a newbie in the transcription industry or are looking for answers on how to become a transcriptionist, then you're in the right place.
-This is a complete guide for you to learn everything from front to back about how to become a transcriptionist.
+This is a complete guide for you to learn everything from front to back.

 What is Transcription?